 Lincoln Electric is a responsive manufacturer, but the selection and use of specific products sold by Lincoln Electric is solely within the control of, and remains the sole responsibility of the customer.
 Many variables beyond the control of Lincoln Electric affect the results obtained in applying these type of fabrication methods and service requirements.

-Local Sales and Service through Global Subsidiaries and Distributors Cleveland, Ohio 44117-1199 U.S.A TEL: 216.481.8100 FAX: 216.486.1751 WEB SITE: www.lincolnelectric.com
+Cleveland, Ohio 44117-1199 U.S.A TEL: 216.481.8100 FAX: 216.486.1751 WEB SITE: www.lincolnelectric.com